1 dead, 6 hurt in multi-vehicle crash in Philadelphia; driver flees scene: Police

-PHILADELPHIA (WPVI) -- One person has died and six others are hurt in a multi-vehicle crash in Philadelphia's Overbrook Park section on Tuesday afternoon.
-Police are searching for one driver at this time.
+PHILADELPHIA (WPVI) -- A man heading out to celebrate his birthday was killed in a multi-vehicle crash in Philadelphia on Tuesday night.
+Police are searching for one driver who fled the scene.

-It happened around 2 p.m. on Haverford Avenue and Rhoads Street right outside a preschool.
+It happened around 2 p.m. on Haverford Avenue and Rhoads Street in the city's Overbrook Park section right outside a preschool.

-Action News was there moments after first responders freed two victims from the wreckage.

 According to police, the driver of a 2013 Ford struck the driver of a 2001 Honda on Haverford Avenue.
 Both drivers were traveling at a high rate of speed.